MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-set-up-email-logging.md

 8. To make sure that the address is valid on an Exchange Server, on the **Actions** tab, choose **Validate Email Logging Setup**.

- After you have completed the setup of email logging, set up a job queue to start the process of having your email interactions logged on a regular or one\-time basis.
+ After you have completed the setup of email logging, set up a job queue to start the process of having your email interactions logged on a regular or one-time basis.
 For more information, see [How to: Set Up Email Logging for use with the Job Queue](../../BusinessFunctionality/LoggingAndTrackingEmailInteractions/how-to-set-up-email-logging-for-use-with-the-job-queue.md).

 ### To undo email logging setup